gbv/sssom-js/README.md

 If not specified, formats are guessed from file name with fallback to `tsv` (from) and `ndjson` (to).

 Formats `json` and `jskos` require to fully load the input into memory for processing, the other formats support streaming processing.

+#### metadata

+Mapping set metadata file in JSON or YAML format for external metadata mode.
+Is passed as second argument in the command line client or as named option in the API.
+The API also accepts a parsed object.

 #### liberal